Receiving Direct Messages

 Local Dispatch Only |

-Add the Topic subscription to the messaging API’s dispatch table only.
+Add the topic subscription to the messaging API’s dispatch table only.
 Do not add the subscription to the event broker. |

 For more information and examples for dispatching received Direct messages based on subscription topics, refer to the reference material PubSub+ Messaging APIs for Java RTO, C, or .NET.